-Once the flashing has cured you will add the coating.
-White elastrometric coating is recommended.
-Follow manufacturers directions.
+Once the flashing has cured you will add the coating -- white elastomeric coating is recommended.
+Be sure to follow the manufacturer's directions.

 Install a New Roof

-Another way to deal with a flat roof leak is to replace the roof or re-roof the home.
-Everyone has to re-roof their home eventually.
+Another way to deal with a flat roof leak is to replace the roof or re-roof the home, which all homeowners will have to do eventually.

 01 of 03